ydaniels/django-saas-billing/README.rst

 How To Subscribe A User to a Plan Cost
 ---------------------------------------
--Send a post request using ajax or axios with data { gateway: <stripe|paypal|bitcoin>, quantity: 1 } to url below where ${id} is the  plan cost id under subscriptions plans
+-Send a post request using ajax or axios with data { gateway: <stripe|paypal|bitcoin>, quantity: 1 } to url below where ${id} is the  plan cost id under subscriptions plans and  quantity is optional for usage pricing

 .. code-block:: javascript
      // post data { gateway: <stripe|paypal|bitcoin>, quantity: 1 } quantity allows use to use usage biling